 …Little did I know I would be replacing all of the golf cart solenoids a few weeks later.

 I have firsthand experience with these Duracell batteries and the Trojan T-125.

-The Duracells are one of the cheaper lead acid battery options for your cart, and they get the job done.
+The Duracells are one of the cheaper lead acid battery options for your cart, and they get the job done for a few years.